USDOS/HITMAN/README.md

-# Project HIT MAN
+# Project HITMAN

 Project ***Highly Intuative Technology & Multi-Dimensional Artificial Network*** (HIT MAN) is an advanced Artificial Intelligence (AI) Hive Mind of assistants created by the US Department of Special Projects and Unified Response Services (US-SPURS) Office of Research and Development (O-R&D).
 It is designed to:

 <h3><p align="center">Idea -> Prototype -> Rework/integration -> Beta -> Production/User Facing Solution</span></h3>

-Finally by leveraging the power of Parallel Inter-Connected AI's across multiple systems.
+Finally by leveraging the power of Paralleling Independent Technology and Synaptic Tethering and Ombi-Directional Processing System (PIT-STOP) is the bedrock for our Inter-Connected AI's across multiple systems.

 ---
 ***HIT MAN demonstrates cutting-edge AI capabilities including:***